Elm-as/ai-recruitment-score/PRD.md

 ## Essential Features

 ### Job Position Management
-- **Functionality**: Create and manage job positions with title, description, requirements, and number of openings
+- **Functionality**: Create and manage job positions with title, description, requirements, and number of openings.
+Archive positions instead of deleting them to preserve history.
+Restore archived positions when needed.
-- **Purpose**: Establishes the evaluation criteria against which all candidates will be assessed
+- **Purpose**: Establishes the evaluation criteria against which all candidates will be assessed, while maintaining a complete history of all positions
-- **Trigger**: User clicks "New Position" button
+- **Trigger**: User clicks "New Position" button for creation, Archive icon for archiving, or "View Archives" to see archived positions
-- **Progression**: Click New Position → Enter job details (title, description, requirements, openings) → Save → Position appears in positions list
+- **Progression**: Click New Position → Enter job details (title, description, requirements, openings) → Save → Position appears in positions list.
+For archiving: Click Archive → Confirm → Position moved to archives with undo option
-- **Success criteria**: Position is saved to persistent storage and can be selected for candidate evaluation
+- **Success criteria**: Position is saved to persistent storage and can be selected for candidate evaluation.
+Archived positions are hidden from active view but can be restored with full data intact.
+Undo functionality available for 5 seconds after archiving or deleting

 ### Candidate Profile Submission
 - **Functionality**: Input candidate information via text paste (simulating CV content extraction)